 - a.
 The completion of at least one unit less than the minimum acceptable high school units as prescribed by law, i.e., if the state requires 21 high school units to graduate, a student can be admitted into a community/junior college with 20 high school units; or - b.
-A General Educational Development (GED) certificate; or - c.
+A high school equivalency certificate (GED or HiSET); or - c.
 A high school diploma; or - d.
 An official transcript from an accredited college or university.